-[MAYOR][MAYOR'S DESIGNEE].
-The Mayor[of the City of Albuquerque] or [anyone designated by the Mayor to take the actions authorized under this ordinance][his authorized representative].
+MAYOR'S DESIGNEE.
+The Mayor of the City of Albuquerque or anyone designated by the Mayor to take the actions authorized under this ordinance.

 NEWSPAPER.
 Any newspaper of general circulation as defined by general law, any newspaper duly entered with the Post Office Department of the United States in accordance with Federal statute or regulation, and any newspaper filed and recorded with any recording officer as provided by general law; and in addition thereto shall mean and include any periodical or current magazine regularly published with not less than four issues per year and sold to the public.